zhenzhang35/percolation/README.md

 ## Instruction

-The detailed instructions can be found [here](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php).
+The detailed instructions can be found in the docs folder, and [here](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php).